Kitware/nrtk/docs/getting_started.rst

 	Image of a tank with focal length of 3m.

-Not only can you modify multiple values on one parameter, you can also modify multiple parameters at the same time.
+Not only can you modify multiple values on one parameter, but you can also modify multiple parameters at the same time.
 The code block below shows the focal length and ground range variables being modified.
 The resulting images are displayed below the code block.

 .. code-block::
 	:caption: CustomPybsmPerturbImageFactory with Multiple Parameters